Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant idea which is Harry Potter.

 "I just don't want to be late, ok?"

 "Really, Harry, you're being a right pain in the-"

 Ron's comment was cut off with a sharp yelp of pain as Hermione elbowed him in the ribs.
 Rubbing his side, Ron scowled furiously at her.

 "Honestly Ron," she huffed.
 "Can't you tell something's bothering Harry?"
 Turning toward Harry, Hermione gave him a half concerned, half exasperated look.
-"What's the matter?"
+"What's really the matter?"

 Hermione's face fell, and for a moment, Harry felt a bit guilty for snapping at her.
-However, within seconds, Hermione's expression changed from hurt to haughty.
-With a loud 'humph!' of indignation, she jerked her head away.
+However, within seconds, Hermione's expression had changed from hurt to haughty.
+With a 'humph!' of indignation, she jerked her head away.
 "Fine, be that way," she sighed.
 "I was only trying to help."

 Embarrassed, Harry stared intently at his feet.
 The trio stood in awkward silence for a moment before Hermione glanced at her wristwatch.

 "If we don't leave now, however, we will be late."

 With that, she turned away and flounced down the hall.
 Hurriedly, Ron and Harry trailed after her.

 "I hate Potions," Ron complained to Harry as they made their way downstairs to the dungeons, his annoyance with the other boy already entirely forgotten.
 "Especially the first lesson of the year.
 Snape always gives some sort of quiz.
 Like we should really be expected to memorize the entire bloody book over vacation.
 And I'll probably get a Dreadful on my summer assignment...
 Honestly, as if anyone could write four feet on the differences between healing balms and potions."